ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 upgrade handshake as a new request and cache it according to the hostname only.
 The attacker would send specially crafted WebSocket messages that will be interpreted as a new request by the intermediaries and cached according to the hostname chosen by the attacker.
 This leads to cache poisoning.

-If the end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic.
-Although the data look different on the wire, the attacker has access to TLS keys and can craft WebSocket messages that look like an HTTP request after encryption.
+If the end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic, but this does not protect against the attack because the attacker has access to TLS keys and can craft WebSocket messages that look like an HTTP request after encryption.
+For the attack to success when encrypted connection is use the following is needed:

+* the caching proxies described above would cache content from the encrypted connection, on port 443, which is highly unlikely, and

+* clients would need to access otherwise HTTPS capable site using insecure HTTP.
+Considering existing techniques, e.g. HSTS {{!RFC6797}} this is less likely to affect many users.

-Considering that the upgrade mechanism is not new and that it is unlikely that caching proxies described above would cache content from the encrypted connection, we propose to disable masking if end-to-end encryption is used.
+Considering that the upgrade mechanism is widely use now, therefore many intermediaries have adopted it and that it is highly unlikely that the attack would succeed if an encrypted connection is used, we propose to disable masking if end-to-end encryption is used.
 Removing masking will remove unnecessary processing.

 This specification introduces a WebSocket extension that disables the masking of frames sent from the client to the server.
 The support for the extension